rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include _toc.html %}

-This page is being actively worked on, so please pardon the "dust".

 This is a hands-on tutorial with commentary along the way.
+This is different than other blogs in the sequence of presentation.

 ## Terminology background